dogweather/asset_ram/README.md

 This is a mea culpa: The outrageous savings I saw is only in development mode.
 In production, though, the improvement in allocations is only 17% (~ 1,100 allocations per request).
-(Pretty good improvement for my app, but not the 80% I see in development.)
-Full logs follow.
+(Pretty good improvement for my app, but not the 80% I see in development.) **My mistake was only going by development server stats.** Full logs follow.

 Here's where those savings come from: